Final Fantasy XIII: Versions and merchandise

+Reception

+Final Fantasy XIII received generally positive reviews.
+Review aggregator website Metacritic gave the PlayStation 3 version 83/100 based on 83 reviews, the Xbox 360 version 82/100 based on 54 reviews, and the Windows version 65/100 based on 6 reviews.
+It was rated 39 out of 40 by the Japanese gaming magazine Famitsu.
+Dengeki praised the game for the battle system, stating that the battles are by far the most exciting in the series, and concluded that Final Fantasy XIII deserved a score of 120, as 100 would not be enough.

 Universal praise was given to the technical milestones achieved by the game's graphics and presentation.
 Edge felt that Cocoon in particular was an "inspired setting [...] blessed with a vibrancy and vivid colour that often leaves you open-mouthed".
 GameSpot called the art design "magnificent".
 Further praise was given to the pre-rendered animation sequences and the almost seamless transition of visual quality between these and the realtime gameplay.
 Many also appreciated the game's soundtrack, with Masashi Hamauzu providing "a score with catchy hooks and blood-pumping battle melodies", according to Wired.

 The battle system of Final Fantasy XIII received widespread praise.
 The increased pace of battles was appreciated, with several reviews describing it as "thrilling"; Edge's description of the battle system summarized it as "among the genre's finest".
 1UP.com said that "despite the fact that two-thirds of your party is AI-controlled, FFXIII's battles may be the most involving the series has ever seen".
 The story got a mixed reception, with Wired remarking that the plot was "a little more human and less esoteric than in previous games".
 1UP.com felt that the story was "hardly world-class writing", but that the writers clearly knew the medium well and had attempted to avoid clichés.
 Reviewers felt that the characters worked well together, and that the interactions among them as the game progressed made up for shortcomings in the story.